-Planned conversion of the MR5 well to a Water Injector has been completed to provide pressure support and production enhancement for producing wells.
+Planned conversion of the MR5 well to a Water Injector is currently being undertaken to provide pressure support and production enhancement for higher producing wells.

 Sidetrack drilling opportunities are being investigated by the Operator and are expected to be assessed by the Joint Venture during this year.
-Reducing ongoing operating costs is also a focus of the Joint Venture.
+Reducing ongoing Opex is also a focus of the Joint Venture.